Foolproof Homemade Mayonnaise [Paleo & Whole30 Compliant]

 - A generous pinch of salt

 About the oil, it’s VERY IMPORTANT THAT YOU USE LIGHT TASTING OLIVE OIL and NOT full flavor.
 The latter is way too strong for mayonnaise!
 You could, however, sub avocado, macadamia, almond or walnut oil for some (or all) of the light tasting olive oil.

 And what’s even better is you can flavor your mayo whichever way you like, too!

 Fresh herbs, such as thyme, rosemary or oregano, would be delicious as well.
 Salted Herbs are an incredible addition!
 A pinch of cracked black pepper adds a little bit of a kick to it.
 Crushed chili peppers would add an even bigger one!

 And of course, like I said earlier, you could change things up a bit by switching between lime juice, lemon juice or your favorite vinegar!

 Alright, you ready?
 Let’s make us some mayo, folks!

 Start with one fresh egg, taken straight out of the fridge.
 No need to fuss about it, let it come to room temperature, give it a warm bath or anything.

 Just one egg.
+And yes that’s one WHOLE egg.
 No pampering required whatsoever.
 I swear.
-Throw that right in the jar.
+Crack THE WHOLE THING right in the jar.
 Add the lime juice, (or lemon juice or vinegar) and salt.

 If you wanted to add mustard, garlic or other flavorings, now would be a good time to do that.

 Pour in one full cup of light tasting olive oil.
 No need to drizzle or be all fancy schmancy here either.

 Just pour it right in.